moralesja560/SAP_Label_Print/readme.md

 4. screenshot.py serves as the training area for Tesseract

 5. tkinter_template.py is the base file to develop new applications based on this threading technique.

+## Updates
+There have been many updates over the years, mostly to adjust some functions and to fix some bugs with threading system and stuff.
+Our biggest change is that we use now Pyads instead of serial port.
+A more reliable connection to the PLC using Twincat ADS.

+### Twincat ADS
+The ADS protocol (ADS: Automation Device Specification) is a transport layer within the TwinCAT system.
+It was developed for data exchange between the different software modules, for instance the communication between the NC and the PLC.
+This protocol enables communication with other tools from any point within the TwinCAT.
+If communication with other PCs or devices is required, the ADS protocol can use TCP/IP as a basis.
+Within a networked system it is thus possible to reach all data from any point